 Frequently Asked Questions

-Is Westminster a good city for preschool search?
+Is Westminster a good city for preschool?

 How many preschool and daycare providers are in Westminster?

-Bright Headstart currently tracks 24 licensed childcare providers in Westminster, including 16 preschools, 4 daycares, and 4 home daycares.
+Bright Headstart currently tracks 24 childcare providers in Westminster, including 16 preschools, 4 daycares, and 4 home daycares.

 ---